delb-xml/delb-py/README.rst

 The code is intended to be a thin wrapper with as few states as possible and caching where safely applicable.

-The library is partly opinionated to encourage good practices and its behaviour deviates from lxml and ignores stuff:
+The library is partly opinionated to encourage good practices and to be more pythonic_.
+Therefore its behaviour deviates from lxml and ignores stuff:

 - All serializations are UTF-8 encoded by default and always start with an XML declaration.